 Hosea urged his people to imitate the conduct of their progenitor – Jacob when he wrote: “He took his brother by the heel in the womb, and in his strength he struggled with God.
 Yes, he struggled with the Angel and prevailed; he wept, and sought favor from Him.
 He found Him in Bethel, and there He spoke to us—” (Hosea 12:3,4).
-Here, Hosea referred to Jacob’s persistence in prayer when he resulted with God, the Angel of the covenant (Genesis 32:22–32), and prevailed, so that his name was changed from Jacob to Israel which means “he fights with God” (Genesis 32:28).
+Here, Hosea referred to Jacob’s persistence in prayer when he wrestled with God, the Angel of the covenant (Genesis 32:22–32), and prevailed, so that his name was changed from Jacob to Israel which means “he fights with God” (Genesis 32:28).

-Jacob’s encounter with God
+Jacob’s Encounter With God

-Because Jacob had used deception to secure his father’s blessing, intended for Esau, he fled for his life for his brother threatened to kill him.
-After staying for many years in exile, he, at God’s command, planned to return with family, his flocks and herds, back to his home country.
+Because Jacob had used deception to secure his father’s blessing, intended for Esau, he fled for his life because his brother threatened to kill him.
+After staying for many years in exile, he, at God’s command, planned to return with his family, his flocks and herds, back to his home country.
 Upon arriving to the borders of the land, he was filled with terror by the news of Esau’s coming with a band of warriors, to take revenge.
 He realized that It was his own sin that had brought this danger upon his family.
-His only hope was in the mercy of God.
+Now his only hope was in the mercy of God.

 To prepare for the predicament, Jacob spent the night in prayer.
 He wanted to confess his sin and make everything right with God.
 The Scripture tells us: “Then Jacob was left alone; and a Man wrestled with him until the breaking of day.
 Now when He saw that He did not prevail against him, He touched the socket of his hip; and the socket of Jacob’s hip was out of joint as He wrestled with him.
 And He said, “Let Me go, for the day breaks.”
 But he said, “I will not let You go unless You bless me!”
 (Genesis 32:24–26).